YunoHost-Apps/adguardhome_ynh/doc/ADMIN.md

 This setting is **disabled** by default.

-You need to know that anyone who knows your AdGuard Home domain-name can make a DNS request to it.
+If enabled, you need to know that anyone who knows your AdGuard Home domain-name can make a DNS request to it.
 It may be used to perform [amplification attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack#Amplification)!

 It's really important to use the configuration panel to deactivate this setting, and **NOT** the built-in setting in the AdGuardHome interface.
 This is because YunoHost needs to perform actions such as automatically opening or closing the server's ports and refresh the IP to provide to AdGuard Home, which cannot be done without going through the configuration panel.